theblobinthesky/OpenSock/dataloader/README.md

     - enable compressed file format use in dataloader

     Misc:
-    - ensure easy setup with uv (both production and tests)
+    + ensure easy setup with uv (both production and tests)
     + apply more sanitizers
     w proper memory arenas in all perf. critical areas
     - zero-copy augmentation output to pinned memory
     + fix item keys order
     + graphics card backend (e.g. cuda) selectable at runtime (default to cuda though)
-    - enable clang-tidy for all const modernisations w support jax, pytorch and tensorflow bindings for IDataLoader out of the box
+    - enable clang-tidy for all const modernisations
+    + support jax and pytorch bindings for IDataLoader out of the box; no tensorflow, because me not like it

 Plan for how to select the backend: